Richardaeld/cola-vending-machine/README.md

 #### Home
 + A generic and colorful linear gradient was used as a backgroud.
 + Each cola product gets its own template which includes:
-    + The Cola's name is displayed on a blank can png.
+    + The Cola's name, which is displayed on a blank can png.
 This effect gives the appearance of colas being displayed in a vending machine.
     + Each cola displays its price and if it is in stock or not.
++ A footer with ColaCo's name on it. **Scalability** (Not fully implemented)

 #### Product Details
 + Each detailed products page gives additional information about the product:
     + The cola's description.
     + A way to purchase the cola.
-    + Return to the home screen.
+    + A return to the home screen.
-+ The buy button uses Stripes API to give a secure connection for uses to purchase cola(s).
++ The buy button uses Stripes API to give a secure connection for uses to purchase cola(s). **Scalability** (Not fully implemented)
+    + Stripes base import was left unhidden for development purposes.

 ## Wireframes and Live Application
 ### Database Wireframes